 2. Is your provider board certified in foot surgery?
 If there is an abscess or infection in the foot, a displaced and broken bone, or a painful deformity, you want your podiatrist to know about addressing it surgically.
 The American Board of Foot and Ankle Surgery is the certifying board that has the highest standards for foot surgery.
 Dr. Hoy is also certified by this board.

-4. Is your doctor involved in academics?
+3. Is your provider involved in academics?
 Doctors who teach keep up with the latest advancements in the field.
-Since 2005 Dr. Hoy has been a Teaching Associate with the University of Washington School of Medicine, Department of Family Medicine.
+Since 2005 Dr. Hoy, who trained in the University of California San Francisco/Stanford University medical system, has been a Teaching Associate with the University of Washington School of Medicine, Department of Family Medicine.
 He teaches Family Medicine residents from the Swedish Cherry Hill Family Medicine Residency.
-He has also served as a wound care attending physician for the local foot and ankle surgery residency program, and provided clinical experiences for students in medicine, podiatry and medical assisting.
+He has also served as a wound care and surgery attending physician for the local foot and ankle surgery residency program, and provided clinical experiences for nurses and pre-medical and allied health students.

-6. How important is personalized care?
-Our practice is a family-owned small business, not part of a large corporation.
+8. How important is personalized care?
+Our practice is a solo practice.
 We have one doctor, one administrative staff and one billing staff.
+The same doctor has been here at the same location since 2004.
 We are innovative and responsive.
 It is easy to get a hold of us and make an appointment.

 We hope that these suggestions are helpful in assisting you to choose a foot and ankle care professional.
 Thank you.